The lower bound for the number of facets of a k-neighborly d-polytope with d+3 vertices: Local properties of extremal Gale diagrams

 cofacets of the form $\{i, i+n-1, j\}$, where $j \in [i+n+1, i-2]$.
 At the same time, there will appear $m_{i+n-1}$ new cofacets of the form $\{i-1, i+n-1\}$.
 Note that

 Therefore, after this operation, the total number of cofacets will be reduced at least~by

-The displace operation reduces the sum $\sum_{j = i}^{i+n-2} m_j$ (the gray semicircle in the~fig.~\ref{fig:shift1}) by 1.
-The sums in other semicircles are not reduced.
+The displacement operation reduces the sum $\sum_{j = i}^{i+n-2} m_j$ (the gray semicircle in the~fig.~\ref{fig:shift1}) by 1.
+The sums in other half-planes are not reduced.
 If the inequality $\sum_{j = i}^{i+n-2} m_j \ge k+2$ is fulfilled for the source diagram, then the displaced diagram is $k$-neigh\-bor\-ly. \end{proof}

+A reduced Gale diagram is called \emph{simplicial} if the appropriate polytope is a simplicial one.

+\begin{lemma} Simplicial Gale diagram is not extremal. \end{lemma} \begin{proof} As it was remarked in \eqref{eq:UpN}, an extremal $k$-neigh\-bor\-ly Gale diagram has no more than $2k+2$ diameters.
+By property~S from Theorem~\ref{thm:GaleProperties}, each diameter of a simplicial reduced Gale diagram has exactly one positive label.
+Without loss of generality, we suppose that $m_{2i} = 0$ and $m_{2i-1} > 0$ for every $i\in[n]$ (remember the property P3).
+Hence, $n$ is odd.
+That is